The Patient-Centered Difference

 One of the important roles of CompleteCare’s primary care home is to make sure that all of your health care providers communicate with each other.
 Whether you are in the office, seeing a specialist, admitted to the hospital, or getting home health services, our health care teams will keep track of your health care needs and make sure your doctors are communicating with each other effectively.

 Through our extended hours in the evenings and on weekends and our open access scheduling slots, we make sure that you can get seen when and where you need care.
 We can generally see you the same day for most sick visits and within a few days for more routine concerns.
-Non-urgent questions, refill requests, and appointment requests can be submitted 24 hours per day, 7 days per week via our patient portal.
+Non-urgent questions, refill requests, and appointment requests can be submitted 24 hours per day, 7 days per week via our website or patient portal.
 For urgent medical concerns, we offer access to a medical professional by telephone 24 hours per day, 7 days per week.

 We are constantly striving to provide the best possible quality of care to every patient we see.
 We use a variety of computerized decision support and tracking tools to look at our health care quality and areas in need of improvement.
-In addition to tracking our clinical outcomes on a monthly basis at each site, we also conduct regular patient surveys and focus groups to make sure that every patient experiences the kind of compassionate, dedicated care that we are determined to provide.
+In addition to tracking our clinical outcomes on a monthly basis at each site, we also conduct regular patient surveys to make sure that every patient experiences the kind of compassionate, dedicated care that we are determined to provide.